vkuksa/shortly/README.md

 A link shortening service.

-Intention was in creation of a simple functionality showcasing usage of Clean Architecture, Prometheus, Grafana and Alertmanager.
+Intention was in creation of a simple functionality showcasing usage of Clean Architecture, Prometheus, Grafana and Alertmanager, and different types of storages.

 # Installation